chrysapz/project-os/README.md

-##Operating System from scratch<br>
+<h2>Operating System from scratch</h2><br>
-#Project for the course Operating Systems offered by AUTH university.
+Project for the course Operating Systems offered by AUTH university.